- What Is Irritable Bowel Syndrome (IBS)?

 The Keto Diet Made My Symptoms Worse

-As I learned more about the impact of food on human metabolism and how our ancestors ate for millennia, I decided that our paleo diet wasn’t good enough anymore.
+As I learned more about the impact of food on human metabolism and how our ancestors ate for millennia, I decided that our paleo diet was no longer good enough.

 I was convinced that a very low-carb (ketogenic) diet would improve our health and cure my gut issues.